Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in UVCANDELS Galaxies at z< 0.3: Property maps

-UVCANDELS ID 10335 is a spiral galaxy with a visibly twisted arm.
-The algorithm generated 160 regions before our SNR cutoff.
-These regions capture the visible features of the galaxy including the feature that lies in the upper left corner as seen in Figure ~\ref{fig:multi_10335}.
-While this feature is faint in all bands, it appears in the segmentation.
-This could be a clump of tidally disturbed gas, an older object, or possibly a background object.
-The visible features of the galaxy -- particularly the brighter edge of the twisted arm as seen in the lower left corner of the image -- are clearly visible in the property maps.
-This is most clearly seen on \sigsfr and \sigmstar while $t_{50}$ is more disordered and $A_V$ shows little variation throughout the galaxy.
-One particularly interesting feature is a bright knot seen above and slightly to the left of the galactic center.
-It is visible clearly in the F275W and F275W bands.This bright region appears to be either located on the twisted arm or slightly above it.
-It is particularly bright in \sigsfr and \sigmstar.
-This bright spot could be evidence of a region of tidally triggered star formation caused by an interaction or merger.
+UVCANDELS ID 10335 is a spiral galaxy with a twisted arm.
+Before applying our SNR cutoff, the algorithm identified 160 regions that capture the galaxy’s visible structure, including the faint feature in the upper left of Figure ~\ref{fig:multi_10335}.
+Although faint in all bands, this feature appears in the segmentation and may be a clump of tidally disturbed gas, an older object, or a background source.
+The galaxy’s main structures—especially the bright edge of the twisted arm in the lower left—are prominent in the property maps.
+They are most clearly traced in \sigsfr and \sigmstar, while $t_{50}$ is more irregular and $A_V$ shows little variation.
+A particularly notable feature is a bright knot above and slightly left of the galactic center, clearly visible in the F275W band.
+It lies on or just above the twisted arm, is especially bright in \sigsfr and \sigmstar, and may indicate tidally triggered star formation due to an interaction or merger.

 UVCANDELS ID 22456 is shown in Figure~\ref{fig:multi_22456}.
-On the top row we see the arms are visible in all bands, but there are clear bright clumps in F435W and F275W.
-The tesselation generated 375 segments that are colored by property in the second row.
-None of the property maps show the spiral arms seen in the images, but some of the smaller features are visible at least in \sigsfr and \sigmstar.
-The bright knots shown in the F275W image are visible in both \sigsfr and \sigmstar and can be seen faintly in the upper left portion of the galaxy.
-Due to the lack of ``de-zoning'' of the image where pixels within regions would be weighted by luminosity, it is not visibly clear in the \sigsfr and \sigmstar maps that these clumps are represented in the regions.
-This is largely because bright clumps are included in regions where lower \sigsfr and \sigmstar pixels also reside.The map of $t_{50}$ shows the structure seen in the UV F275W band.
-In $t_{50}$ the regions that surround bright knots in F275W as well as regions that encompass dark areas in the F275W band image are the youngest.
-Bright knots only faintly seen in \sigsfr and \sigmstar maps are shown as being relatively young compared to much of the galaxy which is consistent with the UV band showing young star forming clumps.
-The $A_V$ map roughly shows the features of the galaxy, but shows the brightest knot clearly and shows it as being one of the dustiest regions in the galaxy.
-If this were the case with the UV flux of this region we would still see this bright feature clearly in \sigsfr.
-It is possible that the $A_V$ estimation is poorly constrained in this galaxy and this may be causing the \sigsfr to be underestimated.
+In the top row, the spiral arms are visible in all bands, with bright clumps in F435W and F275W.
+The tesselation produced 375 segments, colored by property in the second row.
+None of the property maps reproduce the spiral arms, though smaller features appear in \sigsfr and \sigmstar.
+The bright knots in F275W are visible in both \sigsfr and \sigmstar, faintly in the galaxy’s upper left.
+Because we do not “de-zone” the image (e.g., luminosity-weight pixels within a region), it is not visually obvious in the \sigsfr and \sigmstar maps that these clumps are captured by the regions, as they lie in zones that also contain lower \sigsfr and \sigmstar pixels.